CYB3RMX/Nscript/README.md

 # Nscript
-Network security analysis tool with nmap scripts..
+Network security analysis tool with nmap scripts for termux..